hartez/PneumaticTube/readme.md

 ### Notes

-This is built on the excellent [DropNetRT](http://dropnet.github.io/dropnetrt.html) library and on [Command Line Parser](https://github.com/gsscoder/commandline).
+This is built on the [.NET SDK for the Dropbox API v2](https://github.com/dropbox/dropbox-sdk-dotnet) and on [Command Line Parser](https://github.com/gsscoder/commandline).
 I basically just needed an easy way for a TeamCity server to push artifacts out to a Dropbox folder, and I didn't like all the awkward "run Dropbox as a service" hacks out there.

 -----